-- 1. The summary audit report submitted by the Program Participant (one copy must be in English), shall include, at a minimum, - a. a description of the audit process, objectives and scope; - b. a description of substitute indicators, if any, used in the audit and a rationale for each; - c. the name of the Program Participant that was audited, including its SFI representative; - d. a general description of the Program Participant's forestland included in the audit; - e. the name of the certification body and lead auditor (names of the audit team members, including technical experts, may be included at the discretion of the audit team and Program Participant); - f. the dates the audit was conducted and completed; - g. a summary of the findings, including general descriptions of evidence of conformity and any nonconformities and corrective action plans to address them, opportunities for improvement, and exceptional practices; and - h. the certification decision.
+- 1. The summary audit report submitted by the Certified Organization (one copy must be in English), shall include, at a minimum, - a. a description of the audit process, objectives and scope; - b. a description of substitute indicators, if any, used in the audit and a rationale for each; - c. the name of Certified Organization that was audited, including its SFI representative; - d. a general description of the Certified organization's forestland included in the audit; - e. the name of the certification body and lead auditor (names of the audit team members, including technical experts may be included at the discretion of the audit team and Program Participant); - f. the dates the audit was conducted and completed; - g. a summary of the findings, including general descriptions of evidence of conformity and any nonconformities and corrective action plans to address them, opportunities for improvement, and exceptional management; and - h. the certification decision.